aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

             replacements or maintenance upgrades if running low on available free IP addresses.

-        -   CIDR block of your BYOC VCP doesn\'t overlap with the CIDR blocks of VPCs you plan to peer your BYOC VPC with.
+        -   CIDR block of your BYOC VCP doesn't overlap with the CIDR blocks of VPCs you plan to peer your BYOC VPC with.
 You cannot change the BYOC VPC CIDR block after your custom cloud is created.